HiggstonRainbird/AoC-2020/README.md

 Of the monster, submerged in the depth of the swell,
 Until, twenty days in, we all witnessed with glee
 As a challenge rose up like a beast from the sea.

+### Day 21: Ingredients

+There are a few ingredients
+This product may contain.
+There's shellfish, dairy, eggs, and soy,
+And onions grown in Spain.

+There's peanuts somewhere in the mix,
+And pumpkin's in there too.
+We think we dropped some eggs inside;
+The case was loose.
+Who knew?

+There is a little water, too.
+Don't fret: it's gluten-free.
+There's not much salt inside it, though;
+Just grab some out at sea.

+There's not a chemical in sight;
+No additives are here.
+No harmful processed stuff to vex
+A daring bucanner.

+The mercury should hit the spot,
+E. Coli's there for taste,
+And trace amounts of lead inside
+Won't go towards your waist.

+We cook like Mama used to cook.
+We think that she'd be proud.
+Though she wasn't the greatest cook-
+(Whoops, can't say that aloud).